A brief history of YHYSA

 At the 2021 November AGM the association voted to formally change it's name to North East & Yorkshire Youth Sailing Association (NEYYSA) to better reflect the geographical area it now operates in.
 The new committee is excited to be continuing to define and develop youth & junior sailing in the region.

 NEYYSA is an RYA affiliated association and gratefully acknowledges the support of the regional development team in supporting the 2021 series.
 The 2022 series will see many young sailors out on the water again, experiencing and enjoying sailing in our amazing region.

 The objective is to promote;

 high quality sailing skills

 The series offers opportunity to young sailors in the region in all classes to sail against their peers on a handicap basis.
 The series also visits several clubs which do not necessarily host RYA Youth Class events due to their location, specific geography or water size.
 Experiencing a variety of sailing venues is a key element in developing high quality sailing skills that will last a lifetime.

 The series is a supportive, inclusive opportunity for all to race, those at the front are often competing in their chosen class at national level, those at the back may be venturing onto the race course for the first time.
 All are welcome and the series view is that the peer support offered by this series out on the water and on-shore is invaluable and represents and celebrates the essence of our sport.

-It is expected that 2021 will be a year when families want to re-establish some normality to their leisure time and sailing provides this.
+It is expected that 2022 will a year of consolidation with families returning to the water properly after the pandemic.
 This series offers opportunity for new experiences, competitive racing and friendships without the additional concerns of overnight accommodation as the majority of the venues are within a few hours travelling time of home allowing families to be home in time for tea.
 Sunday can then be spent at the home club or enjoying family time together.